-The few weeks before Christmas are filled with bargain rates on hotels and airfare because this is typically a slow travel time.
+The weeks in early December are filled with bargain rates on hotels and airfare because this is typically a slow travel time.
 Many resorts cater to families looking to spend the holidays together by offering all-inclusive packages.
 Since nearly every Caribbean island has a majority Christian population, it's easy to find local holiday celebrations regardless of where you travel.
 Christmas cruises to the Caribbean are also an affordable, family-friendly option.

 Pack some bathing suits, summer clothing, and sunscreen for the Caribbean's warm, bright days.
 Nights can be a bit breezy, so women should pack a light sweater while men should bring long pants.
-If you plan to visit during the holidays, you'll want to wear nice Sunday attire, especially if you are going to attend a formal Christmas Mass.
+If you plan to visit during the holidays, you'll want to bring along some nice attire, especially if you are going to attend a formal Christmas mass or candlelight service.

 The Caribbean has a broad array of unique Christmas traditions.
-You'll find Christmas Markets in Jamaica, Junkanoo in the Bahamas, parang music on Trinidad, and Sinterklass and his "Zwarte Piet" (black Pete) helpers in Aruba and Curacao.
+You'll find Christmas Markets in Jamaica, Junkanoo in the Bahamas, parang music on Trinidad, and Sinterklaas and his "Zwarte Piet" (Black Pete) helpers in Aruba and Curacao.